-The following clubs and activities may be a part of our program: Yearbook, Washington Teen Institute (W.T.I.), Lego/Robotics Club, National Junior Honor Society, Math Club, Science Club, Bridge Club, Orchestra, Band, Choir and WEB Leaders.
+The following clubs and activities may be a part of our program: Yearbook staff, Washington Teen Institute (W.T.I.), Science Club, Lego/Robotics Club, National Junior Honor Society, Math Club, Bridge Club, Band, Choir and Student WEB Leaders.
 Every participant of an activity or club that receives financial support from ASB funds will be required to purchase an ASB card.

 Computer use is permitted within individual classrooms or in the library with teacher supervision.
 Misuse, illegal use and/or hacking of technology, computer equipment and/or software is prohibited.
-Parent permission is required for Internet access and access to email for students.
+Parent permission is required for Internet access and access to Lake Washington Online, which provides email for students.
 If parents do not wish their student to use the Internet at school, they need to sign a letter limiting their student’s access to these resources.

 In order to facilitate learning for all students, RHMS requires that student dress and appearance follow health and safety standards and not cause disruption to the learning environment.
 Students who do not follow these guidelines will be asked to change, cover up, or go home, if necessary.

-ASB Membership - All student participating in athletics, clubs and/or activities (choir, band, etc.) need to purchase an ASB card.
+- ASB Membership - All students participating in athletics, clubs and/or activities (choir, band, etc.) need to purchase an ASB card.

-The library is open most days from 7:25 AM to 3:00 PM and during lunches on Monday-Friday to read, use netbooks, work on homework or play board games.
+The library is open most days from 7:30 AM to 2:45 PM and during lunches on Monday-Friday, and from 7:30 AM to 1:00 PM on Wednesdays to read, use laptops, work on homework or play board games.
 You may come to the library during class with a pass or at Pride Time to check out books.
 You will need your student ID card to check out a maximum of 3 books or magazines for 3 weeks at a time.
 Come see all that we have to offer in your library!

 Students must stay in designated areas.
 The following areas are considered to be out of bounds or restricted from student use: parking lots, except for coming to and leaving from school, all athletic fields, wooded areas on school property, faculty lounges, and all instructional areas without staff supervision.
 Students found in a restricted area are subject to disciplinary action.